A Leading Educator in Computing

 Applied Computer Science

-The Applied Computer Science concentration balances the study of concepts and theory of computer science with the practical application of software engineering.
-This program teaches students to develop and use abstract models for analytic, descriptive, and predictive studies of real-world phenomena and systems.
-Students will be exposed to several primary research areas in computer science, such as distributed systems, database design, the object-oriented paradigm, and analysis of algorithms
+The Applied Computer Science concentration balances the study of computing concepts and theory with the practical application of software engineering.
+It teaches students to develop and use abstract models for analytic, descriptive, and predictive studies of real-world phenomena and systems.
+It features coursework in distributed systems, artificial intelligence, object-oriented software construction, and analysis of algorithms

 The Information Technology concentration combines a solid basis in software engineering with the ability to create web applications and enterprise software solutions.
-The core software engineering topics include requirements analysis, software project management, and software design.
-Coursework topics include e-Business site design, development and management, and business process modeling and integration from the technical point of view.
+Core software engineering topics include requirements analysis, software project management, and software design.
+It features coursework in e-Business site design, development and management, and business process modeling and systems integration

 Graduate Certificate in Data Analytics

-The Certificate in Data Analytics from East Tennessee State University is designed for those with bachelor’s degrees who desire advanced credentials to prepare for professional careers working with, presenting, and organizing data - irrespective of previous experience.
+Our Certificate in Data Analytics is designed for those with bachelor’s degrees who wish to prepare for careers in working with, presenting, and organizing data -- irrespective of previous experience.